The Golden Boy award is presented every year to the best young player aged 21 or under in Europe. Planet Sport looks

-Sergio 'Kun' Aguero is an Argentine forward who will join Barcelona once his Manchester City contract expires in June 2021.
-With 260 goals for City, he is the club's all-time leading goalscorer in all competitions and tops the club's scoring charts for the Premier League, continental and domestic cup competitions.
+With 260 goals for Manchester City, Sergio 'Kun' Aguero is the club's all-time leading goalscorer in all competitions and tops the club's scoring charts for the Premier League, continental and domestic cup competitions.

 He is regarded as one of the greatest strikers in Premier League history and is particularly remembered for his title-winning goal against Queens Park Rangers in the 94th minute, which saw City win the Premier League on the final day of the 2011/12 season.

-That trophy was the first of many which Aguero has lifted during his time at the Etihad, having won the title another four times, as well as winning six EFL Cups and an FA Cup.
+That trophy was the first of many which Aguero lifted during his time at the Etihad, having won the title another four times, as well as winning six EFL Cups and an FA Cup.

-Aguero has been selected for several major tournaments but is yet to taste glory alongside Lionel Messi, finishing runner-up in the FIFA 2014 World Cup and the Copa America on two occasions before finally getting his hands on a trophy in 2021 when Argentina ended a 28-year wait for the Copa America.
+Aguero has been selected for several major tournaments and finished runner-up in the FIFA 2014 World Cup and the Copa America on two occasions before finally getting his hands on a trophy in 2021 when Argentina ended a 28-year wait for the Copa America.

 He joined Barcelona on a free transfer in 2021 but was forced into early retirment due to ill health after just five games for the Spanish giants.